Estate Planning for Digital Assets

 Property owned by the decedent that is held at online accounts, such as money in bank deposits, must be transferred by will, trust, or by a nonprobate transfer.
 Most banks, for instance, allow you to name a beneficiary of your account in the event of your death, and retirement accounts generally require that you name one or more beneficiaries.
 In these cases, the beneficiaries must prove their identification and prove that the account owner has died, generally by providing a death certificate.
 The transfer of most other digital assets will be facilitated by supplying login credentials for each of the accounts.

 Even with login credentials, access to digital assets may be restricted by law or by a Terms of Service of the service provider or custodian of the digital asset.
 Online accounts are generally governed by terms-of-service agreements and additional state and federal laws may limit access to these accounts.
-Additional care should be taken to prevent unauthorized users from obtaining the account information; otherwise, bank accounts could be emptied before they are transferred to the rightful heirs.
+Additional care should be taken to prevent unauthorized users from getting the account information; otherwise, bank accounts could be emptied before they are transferred to the rightful heirs.

 The Uniform Fiduciary Access to Digital Assets Act provides rules for how personal representatives of estates can access online accounts.
-The Act provides some protection against privacy, since the executor does not have carte blanche access to all the decedent's online accounts, such as email.
+The Act provides some protection against privacy since the executor does not have carte blanche access to all the decedent's online accounts, such as email.
 Access to electronic communications, such as text messages, email, and social media accounts, are restricted unless the personal representative or other fiduciary received the decedent's consent in a will, trust document, power of attorney, or by some other means.

 This Uniform Law Commission webpage provides information on which states have implemented the Digital Assets Act or is in the process of implementing it, and even includes tracking information on how the legislation is developing.
 Even if your state has not enacted the Digital Assets Act, the Act itself does provide good guidance on how to manage digital assets of a decedent.